 In the beginning of November, Gourmet Ads told me that I have to switch from their traditional Ad Tags to their new Asynchronous Tags.
 The transition resulted to decrease in impressions, thus, lower income for the month.
 It was, of course, disappointing especially because we were expecting a higher income due to the higher Pageviews.

 Also at this time, I got an invitation from Monumetric (former- The Blogger Network) thru email.
 I was skeptic at first but after I did some research and based on the reviews I've read, they seem to be legit and pays really well.
 After our disappointment with Gourmet Ads, we decided to give Monumetric a go.
 We earned $39.95 for three days which is more than half of what we got from Gourmet Ads for the whole month of November.
 Not bad at all!

 Joining Monumetric means I had to give up the ad spaces previously used for other Ad Networks, like Gamut and Gourmet Ads.
 But at the moment, I am still using a Waterfall for SOVRN and Adsense in addition to Monumetric and it seems to be doing well.
 We will see the results on the next income and traffic report...

-If you ever want to start your own blog, you may want to visit my blog post on How To Start A Blog with a checklist of the things you should know before actually creating one and How to create a Blog for the step-by-step procedures on building your blog.
+Thinking of starting your own blog, you may want to visit my blog post on How To Start A Blog with a checklist of the things you should know before actually creating one and How to create a Blog for the step-by-step procedures on building your blog.
 You may also want to check out my Resource Page for the tools you need for your blog.